Platypus232-perry/paper-jekyll-theme/_posts/2025-07-22-uploading-image.md

 Let's work !

 # 1. About the project
+  Do you know nowadays most do not care much about classification waste ?
+According to “Song tre news” most citizens in Ha Noi do not care about classification waste in the city.
+The reason is that they have a lack of knowledge about classification waste.
+Understand the importance of that we have decided to create the project.
+## Project
-  Our project is called "Waste Classification using Teachable Machine."

-  Our main goal is to classify waste in detail by specific material types (like plastic, paper, metal, etc.), rather than just "organic" or "inorganic."
+   This project is called "Waste Classification using Teachable Machine," specialized in collecting, managing, and clearly classifying waste by specific material types, rather than simply "organic" or "inorganic."
+This website serves as a rich image data bank, specifically designed for training AImodels.
+## Purpose
+  The main purpose is to provide high-quality, detailed, and diverse data for the development of AI systems on Teachable Machine or other platforms, aiming to automatically classify waste based on material.
+This directly contributes to solving urgent environmental problems, supporting more efficient recycling, minimizing pollution, and moving towards a circular economy.

 ## What does this project do?
   We're building a website that acts like a "bank" of many different waste images.